guillermooo/sublime-undocs/source/macros.rst

 Macros
 ======

-Macros are a basic automation facility consisting in a sequence of commands.
+Macros are a basic automation facility consisting in sequences of commands.
 Use them whenever you need to repeat the exact same steps to perform an operation.

 Macro files have the extension ``sublime-macro``.
 Sublime Text ships with a few